ggppwx/lcode/Algorithm/287. Find the Duplicate Number/README.md

 - First thought: hashtable.
     - modidfy the array to emulate a fake hash
 - No extra space, we could use **binary search**
+- it's not a typical binary serach, the high/low are not index but actual values
-- solve the problem by example
+- solve the problem by example, otherwise it's very easy to make mistakes
     ```
     1 2 4 4 4, n = 4, mid = (1 + 4)/2 = 2, there are 2 number <= 2,which is NORMAL. target is in (2, 4]